 - The density of lilypads is causing overcrowding.

 - The spread has reached the mature spread for that variety.

 The first thing you will need to do is to remove the rhizome (rootball) from the container and inspect where to cut.
 Each rhizome can be split several times as long as each section has a few new shoots.

 Now, this is the tricky part…cut the rhizome.

 Breadknives, sharp parts of a shovel or a saw, everyone has a preferred tool for splitting the tough rhizome and it really does depend on how confident you are to use a sharp tool, but as long as you can safely cut through the rhizome without damaging the sections then that’s all that matters.

 Before you have cut your segments if worthwhile getting the new containers ready.
-For each container you will want an aquatic plant basket, ideally once suited for waterlilies (a tough, perforated container, sometimes with handles), some material to line it such as hessian and some specially formulated aquatic compost.
+For each container you will want an aquatic plant basket, ideally ones that are suited for waterlilies (a tough, perforated container, sometimes with handles), some material to line the container (such as hessian), and some specially formulated aquatic compost.

 Always use aquatic compost or you will suffer algae and clarity issues!